rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ### Function Registration

 The following is an example of registering logger function in Flask framework.
 The decorator `register_logger` doesn't make any change to the decorated `logger` function.
-Rather it takes the function and registers it in a list called `logger_list` everytime it's invoked.
+Rather it takes the function and registers it in a list called `logger_list` every time it's invoked.

 ```python
 from flask import Flask, request